Skip to main content

 }

-In this example, all the units located within the an-environment directory sibling to the .gruntwork directory will assume the role-to-assume-for-plans role in the AWS account with ID an-aws-account-id when running Terragrunt plan commands by Pipelines.
+In this example, all units located within the an-environment directory, which is a sibling to the .gruntwork directory, will assume the role-to-assume-for-plans role in the AWS account with ID an-aws-account-id when Pipelines runs Terragrunt plan commands.

-These are the most general configurations that are applicable to the entire repository, regardless of working directory context.
-They are always defined in global configurations via the repository block.
+Repository configurations are overridden by more specific configurations, such as environment or unit configurations, in cases of conflict.
+These configurations are the most general and apply to the entire repository, regardless of the working directory context.
+They are defined in global configurations using the repository block.

-These are configurations that are applicable to a single unit of IaC within a repository.
-They are always defined in local configurations via unit blocks.
+Unit configurations apply to individual units of IaC within a repository.
+These are defined in local configurations using unit blocks.

-These configurations are the most specific and will always override other configurations when they are in conflict.
+These configurations are the most specific and take precedence over repository and environment configurations in cases of conflict.

-Any configurations located within a .gruntwork directory either in the current working directory, or a parent directory of the current working directory are referred to as global configurations.
-These configurations are typically applicable within a wide range of contexts within a repository, and are the primary mechanism for configuring Pipelines.
+Configurations within a .gruntwork directory, in the current working directory or a parent directory, are referred to as global configurations.
+These configurations typically have broader applicability within the repository and serve as the primary mechanism for setting up Pipelines.

 Full Reference for Environment Blocks

-Environment blocks are used to define configurations that are applicable to a specific environment within a repository.
+Environment blocks define configurations that apply to a specific environment within a repository.

-The label applied to an environment block is the name of the environment.
-This is a user-defined label for the environment, and must be globally unique.
+The label assigned to an environment block serves as the name of the environment.
+This label is user-defined and must be globally unique across the repository.

 e.g.